Text as research data

 Curation

-Studies in language technology often depend on specialized research software.
-Such software is usually developed at universities or research institutes, rather than by large software companies.
-As the purpose of the software is research, functionality is often prioritized over user-friendliness.
+Studies in language technology often rely on specialized research software.
+Such software is typically developed at universities or research institutes, rather than by major software companies.
+Because the purpose of the software is research, functionality is often prioritized over user-friendliness.
 Sometimes the source code is shared via platforms such as GitHub, but not always, and even if the software is available now, there is no guarantee it will remain so in the future.
-Ideally, therefore, the data should be delivered together with the tool, or at least with instructions for building a tool capable of handling the data.
+Ideally, therefore, the data should be deposited together with the tool, or at least with instructions for building a tool capable of processing the data.

-The data formats used are often open formats, and generally not particularly difficult to interpret.
-Researchers frequently use established standards, such as the Text Encoding Initiative, ISO-639 for languages (see below), or Universal Dependencies for marking syntactic relations.
+The data formats used are often open and generally not particularly difficult to interpret.
+Researchers frequently employ established standards, such as the Text Encoding Initiative (TEI), ISO 639 for languages (see below), or Universal Dependencies for marking syntactic relations.

-Annotation is crucial information to preserve.
-Documentation of how the annotation was carried out is essential for assessing the quality of the data and their suitability for different purposes.
+Annotation is crucial aspect to preserve.
+Documentation of how annotation has been carried out is essential for assessing the quality of the data and their suitability for different purposes.
 It is important to specify which standards have been followed, but also which techniques have been used to create the annotation.

 Case 2: Comparing African languages

-Comparative linguistics focus on identifying how similar or different languages are.
+Comparative linguistics focuses on identifying similarities and differences between languages.
 The research may be based on printed texts or on linguistic material collected through interviews with speakers of different languages.
 The focus may be on individual words and their pronunciation, or on grammatical constructions within the language.

-The method used in this case study involves collecting information by asking informants to translate a number of selected example sentences into their own language, and to explain why they choose a particular word or word order in a given context.
-This is called “elicitation,” meaning that the researcher prompts the informants to produce a specific content.
+In this case study, the method involves collecting information by asking informants to translate a number of selected example sentences into their own language and to explain why they choose a particular word or word order in a given context.
+This process is called “elicitation”, meaning that the researcher prompts the informants to produce specific linguistic content.

 The material may consist of thousands of sentences, which must then be annotated so that the researcher can more easily identify interesting aspects of the data.
-The sentences are transcribed into text, and each word in the data is annotated with information such as morphology, semantics, and so on.
-In the completed file, the researcher can then filter sentences with complex combinations of criteria by importing the Excel file into the program OpenRefine (see below).
+The sentences are transcribed into text, and each word is annotated with information such as morphology and semantics.
+In the completed file, the researcher can then filter sentences with complex combinations of criteria by importing the Excel file into the OpenRefine tool (see below).

 Curation

-Since the data are often table-based, it is easy to store everything in TSV format.
-Excel files can also contain metadata, entered using the plug-in Colectica for Excel.
-This information is stored by using Colectica for Excel’s function to create a PDF codebook.
+Since the data are often table-based, it is easy to store them in TSV format.
+Excel files can also include metadata, added using the plug-in Colectica for Excel.
+This information can then be stored by using Colectica’s function to create a PDF codebook.

 There may also be metadata stored outside the data file itself.
 Such information may concern the informants and describe, for example, where they grew up, their socioeconomic background, or their parents’ native language.
-This type of information is important in determining whether a speaker is a reliable source for the language, which may be crucial if two speakers express the same meaning in different ways.
-It is also valuable to include details about how and when the data collection was carried out, how the speakers were selected, and so on.
+This type of contextual information is important for determining whether a speaker is a reliable source for the language, which may be crucial if two speakers express the same meaning in different ways.
+It is also valuable to include details about how and when the data collection was carried out, how the speakers were selected, and other relevant circumstances.

 Case 3: Distant reading

-Distant reading involves analyzing large volumes of text, whether historical or literary sources.
-Its opposite is close reading, which involves reading a book or a work in detail and carrying out an in-depth analysis of the text.
-With distant reading, the researcher steps back from the text and looks for patterns across large bodies of literature at once, for example, comparing different authors, genres, or time periods.
-Distant reading may include, for example:
+Distant reading involves analyzing large volumes of text, whether historical or literary.
+Its opposite, close reading, means stydying a book or a work in detail and carrying out an in-depth textual analysis.
+With distant reading, the researcher steps back from the text to look for patterns across large bodies of literature at once; for example, comparing different authors, genres, or time periods.

-• text mining – the process of searching large text collections for the frequency of individual words and how these words have changed over time.
-It can also be used to study various correlations, such as the historical contexts in which concepts have been used (as reflected in the analyzed texts), which words tend to occur near each other, and so on.
+• text mining – searching large text collections for word frequencies and how they have changed over time.
+Text mining can also be used to study correlations, such as the historical contexts in which concepts appear (as reflected in the analyzed texts) or which words tend to occur near each other.

-• topic modelling – a term used for analyses of the thematic structure of texts, based on the study of which concepts are used, in what contexts they occur, and how they relate to one another.
+• topic modelling – analyzing the thematic structure of texts by studying which concepts are used, in what contexts they occur, and how they relate to one another.

 Distant reading with Voyant

-In this case study, the researcher uses the web service Voyant.
-Voyant is free software available online.
-All that is needed to get started is one or more texts to examine.
+In this case study, the researcher uses the web-based text reading and analysis environment Voyant Tools.
+Voyant Tools provides free software tools available online; all that is needed to get started is one or more texts to examine.

-The case study focuses on Bram Stoker’s novel Dracula from 1897.
-The main interface of the web service provides several tools simultaneously.
-Many of these tools are based on word frequencies, and since the most common words are not particularly useful for most analyses, there is a so-called stop word list where words to be ignored can be specified.
-Since the language here is English, the stop word list includes words such as a, an, and, are, as, at, be, but, by, for, if, in, into, is, it, no, not, and so on.
+The case study focuses on Bram Stoker’s 1897 novel Dracula.
+The main interface of Voyant offers several tools simultaneously, many of which are based on word frequencies.
+Since the most common words are rarely useful for most analyses, a so-called stop word list can be used to specify which words that should be ignored.
+In this case, the language is English, and the stop word list includes words such as a, an, and, are, as, at, be, but, by, for, if, in, into, is, it, no, not, and so on.

 Screenshot from Voyant Tools.

-Screenshot from Voyant Tools, showing a text segment from Bram Stoker's novel Dracula.
+A screenshot from Voyant Tools showing a text segment from Dracula.

-In the top right corner, you see the Trends tool.
-This tool shows how common certain words are in different parts of the text.
+In the top right corner is the Trends tool, which shows how frequently certain words occur in different parts of the text.
 On the x-axis, the text is divided into ten equally long sections, while the y-axis displays word frequency.
-Both van Helsing and Lucy are mentioned frequently up to the seventh tenth of the text.
+Both van Helsing and Lucy are mentioned frequently up to around seven-tenths of the text.
 There is then a dip, after which van Helsing and Mina increase in frequency, but not Lucy.
-The word “vampire” is not mentioned very often at all, and when it does appear, it is almost exclusively in the second half of the text.
+The word vampire occurs relatively rarely, and almost exclusively in the second half of the novel.

-Below Trends there is a concordance view showing the contexts in which the word “time” appears.
-It is one of the most frequent words in the text.
-To the left, there is a so-called word cloud.
-The word cloud is essentially a more visually engaging way of displaying a frequency table of the most common words.
-The larger the word appears in the cloud, the more often it occurs in the text.
+Below Trends is a concordance view showing the contexts in which the word time appears – one of the most frequent words in the text.
+To the left is a word cloud, which essentially provides a more visually engaging way of displaying a frequency table of the most common words.
+The larger a word appears in the cloud, the more often it occurs in the text.

 Curation

-The Voyant web service ignores boldface, typeface, and other formatting.
-It is therefore practical to save the texts as plain .txt files.
-When working with published literature, it is not always necessary or legally possible to make the full texts available; instead, it may be sufficient to specify exactly which edition has been used, so that others can replicate the analysis.
+The Voyant tools ignore formatting such as boldface and typeface, so it is best to save texts as plain TXT files.
+When working with published literature, it is not always necessary or legally possible to make the full texts available.
+Instead, it may be sufficient to specify exactly which edition has been used, so that others can replicate the analysis.

-The stop word list must be preserved, as it directly influences the visualizations.
-It is also worth considering whether some of the settings in the Voyant’s different tools should be saved, in order to ensure that the original analysis can be replicated.
-Researchers using Voyant often do so in an exploratory rather than strictly analytical way and may not always think of saving every single setting separately.
-To preserve this information, the built-in export function can be used, which makes it possible to export, among other things, a URL that leads back to the exact same view.
-However, the long-term stability of such URLs is uncertain, and they may not be reliable from a data archiving perspective.
+The stop word list must be preserved, as it directly affects the visualizations.
+It is also worth considering whether some of the settings used in the Voyant tools should be saved to ensure that the original analysis can be replicated.
+Researchers using Voyant often do so in an exploratory rather than strictly analytical way and may not always think to save every single setting separately.
+To preserve this information, the built-in export function can be used; it allows users to export, among other things, a URL that leads back to the exact same view.
+However, the long-term stability of such URLs is uncertain and cannot be relied upon from a data archiving perspective.

-There are many other tools that can be used for distant reading, such as Python and R. Some researchers even develop their own software or visualizations.
-Important questions to ask in connection with the curation of this type of data include, for example:
+There are many other tools that can also be used for distant reading, such as Python and R. Some researchers even develop their own software or visualizations.
+Important questions to consider when curating this type of data include:

 • How was the material compiled?